Transport Canada Approved Maritime Training Programs in Prince Rupert BC, Canada

 - Small Vessel Operator Proficiency (SVOP): The subject matter contained herein meets the requirements of a stand-alone course that addresses the particular need for minimum training of operators of commercial vessels, other than tugs and fishing vessels, up to 5 gross tonnage engaged on a near coastal, class 2 or a sheltered waters voyage, and for fishing vessels up to 15 gross tonnage or 12 meters overall length engaged on a near coastal, class 2 (including an inland voyage on Lake Superior or Lake Huron) or a sheltered waters voyage.

-- MED A3: Marine Emergency Duties - Small Non-Pleasure Vessel Basic Safety (MED A3): This training is required for any seafarer within 6 Months of working on a commercial vessel.
+- SDV-BS (MED A3): Marine Emergency Duties - Small Non-Pleasure Vessel Basic Safety.
+MED Training is required for any seafarer within 6 Months of working on a commercial vessel.
 The MED Certificate needed will depend on the size, type of Vessel and area of Operation.

 - Radio Operator Certificate - Maritime Commercial: The Restricted Operator Certificate ─ Maritime Commercial (ROC-MC) is intended for mariners, serving on compulsorily fitted commercial ships within the North American A1 Sea Area, as defined in Radio Aids to Marine Navigation.